Context-driven virtual icebreakers build community beyond the chatbox and create student-centered classrooms

 With InSpace, there’s more than one way to crack the ice.
 Custom backgrounds and proximity audio mean that educators can craft backdrops for their icebreakers that build cultural competence, support community-building goals, and even scaffold pedagogical tasks like philosophical chairs or four corners activities as students learn that, in this classroom, their actions are essential to the instruction–and that without their active participation, the classroom doesn’t function.
 Zarretta Hammond writes that educators must “instill community habits for growth in learning.”
 This starts from the types of tasks learners are asked to do in all areas of classroom life.
 Building habits that allow students to shoulder the cognitive load of learning starts from day one.
 Viewed this way, icebreakers aren’t about being ‘nice’ – and shouldn’t be seen as optional.

 As Hammond writes, it’s about building competence that leads to confidence.
-By teaching students how to learn–via metacognitive strategies taught to students with icebreakers that later morph into academic-oriented classroom procedures and routines–culturally responsive teaching practices help students make meaning in the classroom by building their capacity for making meaning and tackling challenging tasks independently.
+By teaching students how to learn – via metacognitive strategies taught to students with icebreakers that later morph into academic-oriented classroom procedures and routines – culturally responsive teaching practices help students make meaning in the classroom by building their capacity for tackling challenging tasks independently.